(or Why You Should Give A Hoot When The Entire Universe Is Broadcasting The Minutae Of Their Lives Online)

 My nomadic tendencies never disappeared, and I’ve written stories in exotic locales like India, Cuba, North and South Africa, Brazil, Argentina, Chile, Ecuador, Russia, the Middle East (where I lived for a year), Europe, the Caribbean and the good old United States of America.
 Famous people are swell and all, but I am especially interested in giving voice to the underdog, in telling the stories others can’t tell for themselves.
 I especially like writing about older women, like my award-winning New York Times story on Ms. Senior America.

 I’m now in Phase Four of my life, in which I recently completed my Second Useless Masters, this one in International Relations at Johns Hopkins.
 I am officially over-educated.
 Meanwhile, as of press time my greatest accomplishments have been summiting Mt.
-Kilimanjaro (with a broken wrist!) and naming Karamel Sutra for Ben and Jerry’s.
+Kilimanjaro (with a broken wrist!), learning to play the cello at age 35, being a fellow at Yaddo and the Wildacres Retreat, and naming Karamel Sutra for Ben and Jerry’s.